IlyaLab/kramtools/pairwise/README.rst

 	./pairwise yourdata.tab

 Many command line options are available.
-Run pairwise with no arguments.
+Run pairwise either with no arguments or with "-X" to see online help.

 ^^^^